 A Mediterranean treasure waiting for you to explore by boat

-Croatia is part of the former Yugoslavia, lying just across the Adriatic sea from Italy’s east coast, and sharing land borders with Serbia, Hungary, Slovenia and Bosnia.
-Today, the country is a tourist haven, which when you arrive will come as no surprise.
+Part of the former Yugoslavia, the country is lying just across the Adriatic sea from Italy’s east coast, and sharing land borders with Serbia, Hungary, Slovenia and Bosnia.
+Today, Croatia is a tourist haven, which when you arrive will come as no surprise.
 The scenery is stunning, the lifestyle is unmistakably Mediterranean and the food is a mouthwatering combination of east meets west.

 As if that isn’t enough, Rough Guides readers named Croatia as one of the 20 most beautiful countries in the world!
 And how better so see this stunning country than from the deck of your Sailo yacht rental?
-Croatia truly does have something to offer everyone!
+A week of sailing in Croatia truly does have something to offer to everyone!

 Fans of Game of Thrones will be all too aware of the beautiful landscapes on offer in Croatia.
 Namely Dubrovnik.
 The city stands in for Kings Landing in the popular TV show.
 But even if you’re not a fan of dragons and sword fighting, Dubrovnik is sure to steal your heart.
 The old town with its fortifications, lively centre and great views has become one of the most popular places to visit in the Mediterranean.

-Dubrovnik is also a great place to rent a boat when you’re in Croatia.
+Dubrovnik is also a great place to rent a boat when you’re set to go sailing in Croatia.
 Sailo curates a great selection of sailboats and catamarans for explorers to get on the high seas and venture beyond the tourist throngs.

 Besides Dubrovnik, you’ll find cities such as Zadar, Split and Sibenik welcome visitors with their own splendid vistas and excellent yacht rental opportunities.

 Croatia is blessed with a whole archipelago of stunning islands, from well developed hangouts lined with millionaires mansions, to islands that are home only to deer and dolphins.
-The joy of island hopping on your Sailo boat rental is that you can pick the island, or islands, that are right for you.
+The joy of island hopping when you go sailing in Croatia on your Sailo boat rental is that you can pick the island, or islands, that are right for you.

 Want to stroll the harbourside in a vibrant town, then party the night away?
 Or maybe you’d prefer to sleep under the stars with just the sounds of gentle lapping waves?
-A yacht rental in Croatia allows you to do exactly what you please.
+A yacht rental for a week-long sailing in Croatia allows you to do exactly what you please.

 As one might expect with all these stunning islands, one of the best things about renting a boat in Croatia is being able to explore those shimmering seas.
-Croatian waters often have great visibility and a vibrant and visible sea life.
+The waters of Adriatic sea often have great visibility and a vibrant and visible sea life.
 Although you’ll find lots of opportunity to rent scuba gear, and be rewarded with some of the most stunning undersea life in the Mediterranean, snorkeling offers its own rich rewards.

 Many of the Croatian islands are fringed by shallow reefs, perfect for splashing about with a snorkel for hours at a time.
 Big and little kids will delight at the rich array of fish and other underwater critters, and you’ll often spot octopus, crab, scorpionfish and even seals and dolphins.